bradleytaunt/btxx.org/posts/New_Domain_and_Code_Forge.md

 I still need to go through most of the existing projects on sourcehut and update their READMEs and purge the contents.
 The last thing I want to do is have users confused about which repo is the "real" one.

-Fore reference the my repos are now located here: [git.btxx.org](https://git.btxx.org)
+For reference the my repos are now located here: [git.btxx.org](https://git.btxx.org)

 (I plan to place this in the main navigation soon...)